IBM-Cloud/DevOps-Services-Docs/tutorials/integrations_ui/index.md

 1. On the App Details page, go to the Integrations section.
 2. Expand the **SLACK** section.
-3. Enter the authentication token for your Slack account.
+3. Type the authentication token for your Slack account.
 For instructions about how to find the token, see [Slack authentication](https://api.slack.com/web#authentication).
-4. Enter the name of the Slack channel that you want pipeline notifications to be sent to.
+4. Type the name of the Slack channel that you want pipeline notifications to be sent to.
 You can use an existing, archived, or new channel.
 If the specified Slack channel doesn't exist, it is created.
 If the specified Slack channel is currently archived, it is reactivated.

 <a name='configure_sauce_labs'></a>